-EFH's businesses include the largest generator, distributor, and certified retail provider of electricity (or "REP") in Texas.
+As of the Petition Date, EFH's businesses included the largest generator, distributor, and certified retail provider of electricity (or "REP") in Texas.
 EFH conducts substantially all of its business operations in the electricity market overseen by the Electric Reliability Council of Texas ("ERCOT"), which covers the majority of Texas.
 The Texas electricity market, in turn, is subject to oversight and regulation by the Public Utility Commission of Texas (the "PUCT").
-As of December 31, 2015, EFH had approximately 8,860 employees, approximately 5,300 of whom are employed by the Debtors and the remainder of which are employed by the non-Debtor, Oncor Electric.
-EFH has three distinct business units:
+EFH and its management team have significant experience as leaders in the electricity industry.
+As of the Petition Date, EFH had three distinct business units: